fawadsaleem-gif/ml-building-energy-predictor/README.md

 # ML Building Energy Predictor

-A Machine Learning and Django-based web application that predicts the **Heating Load of residential buildings** based on architectural and energy-related parameters.
+A Machine Learning application that predicts the **Heating Load of residential buildings** based on architectural and energy-related parameters.

 ---